 If you have a final order of removal, there is a chance that ICE can immediately deport you when you go to your supervised visit.
 There are reports of individuals who were deported right away or who were given a "bag and baggage letter" informing them to report to an ICE facility at a later date, essentially turning themselves in to be deported at that time.

-In this case, you should make arrangements for the care and custody of any minor children living in the United States by drafting a family preparedness plan, including a power of attorney, and ensuring that trusted friends or family members are aware of any important details in your life before you report to your PD appointment.
+In this case, you should make arrangements for the care and custody of any minor children living in the United States.
+See Who Will Care for My Child If ICE Arrests or Deports Me?.
+Advise trusted friends or family members of any important details in your life before you report to your PD appointment.

 Additionally, it might be worthwhile for you to have a bag packed or a list of items that you would like family members to pack, an international calling card, and potential arrangements for accommodations in your country of origin.

-Additionally, the Trump administration expanded the class of immigrants which may be subject to expedited removal.
+The Trump administration expanded the class of immigrants that are subject to expedited removal.
 This means that if you entered the U.S. unlawfully without being inspected at the border and have been present in the U.S. for less than two years, you could be ordered deported without the chance to see an immigration judge.
 If you overstayed your welcome on the Visa Waiver Program, you could also be deported without a court hearing.

 If you have been granted PD and fit one of these categories, it is especially important that you seek legal advice before your check-in as well as follow the family preparedness advice above.